Topological Spectral Bands with Frieze Groups: The -algebras of dynamical matrices

 As we have seen, the group $G$ acts on itself via an action either from the left or from the right.
-The left action was already used to define the canonical left regular representation $\pi_L$ of the group $C^\ast$-algebra.
 The symmetry operations associated to the group elements are implemented via the left-regular representation:

 The right regular representation of the group algebra acts as

 Since the left and right group actions commute, we automatically have that